 How It Works

-With a commerce logic engine, you can import any set of product rules, recommendations, restrictions or requirements to serve as roadmaps for buyer experiences.
+With a commerce logic engine, you can import any set of product rules, recommendations, restrictions, or requirements to serve as roadmaps for buyer experiences.
 Once fully set up, the system can then leverage its own bank of knowledge – the “logic” in question – to help both sales reps and self-service buyers identify and configure their optimal order.
-With attribute-based configuration protocol and less unique code to manage than existing systems, such an engine can easily be adapted to any CPQ or eCommerce platform.
+With attribute-based configuration protocol and less unique code to manage than existing systems, such an engine can easily be adapted to any CPQ or eCommerce platform, making it an essential component of B2B eCommerce solutions.

 Additionally, buyer preferences can be gathered and incorporated into the engine’s logic via front-facing questionnaires or interactive guided selling paths, aligning with more traditional, direct sales conversations of past decades.
 Digitization is not a reason to drop person-first sales techniques, and a commerce logic engine can help find the happy medium for buyers looking for both convenience and care from their sellers.